 Significant accounting policies adopted in the preparation of these financial statements are presented below.
-There are no changes in existing accounting policies that apply for the year ended 30 June 2022.
-On the 1st of October 2021, the Company issued 7,407,407 convertible notes, the accounting policy in relation to the issue is detailed below.
+There are no changes in existing accounting policies that apply for the year ended 30 June 2023.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (a) Balance Sheet Format